ropensci/crul/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 21 downstream dependencies (<https://github.com/ropensci/crul/blob/master/revdep/README.md>).
+* I have run R CMD check on the 31 downstream dependencies (<https://github.com/ropensci/crul/blob/master/revdep/README.md>).
 No problems were found.
 The two other maintainers were notified.

 ---

-This version fixes a bug in Async and AsyncVaried methods.
+This version adds a new function, and implements many fixes.

 Thanks!
 Scott Chamberlain